 The Animal and Bioscience Research Department (ABRD) was founded in 2008.
-It rapidly expanded, linking Animal Bioscience with previously existing animal science research areas in Teagasc.
 The ABRD headquarters and main facilities are located at the Teagasc research centre, Grange in Co.
 Meath.
 The department also comprises facilities and staff spread across two other Teagasc research centres; Teagasc Moorepark in Co.
 Cork, and Teagasc Athenry in Co.
 Galway.

-The department was founded by integrating existing animal science staff at these three locations into a single department, in combination with an internationally focussed recruitment drive to employ additional senior researchers.
+The department was founded by integrating existing animal science staff at these three locations into a single department.
 Currently the department has researchers, postdoctoral fellows, technologists and technicians.
 It also hosts MSc and PhD students.
-Students are funded internally through the Walsh Fellowship Scheme, or by externally sourced grants.
+Students are funded internally through the Walsh Scholars Scheme, or by externally sourced grants.
 They carry out their studies in collaboration with either an Irish or international University.

 The main facilities at the ABRD are state-of-the-art genomic, proteomic and endocrine laboratories.
 There are also excellent laboratories for nutrition, physiology and animal health focused analysis and a modern facility for in-depth animal experimentation.